-Jane had been pulled from the centre of the melee and now stood, on her own at the back of the room.
-Dragged from the circle she was now a mere witness to the chaos and confusion she had instigated.
+Jane stood at the back of the room, a mere witness to the chaos and confusion she had instigated.
 Suddenly rising far above the noise of the women settling old scores, a single, louder voice could be heard the voice of authority.

 It was the voice of Marsha White.